AFCI vs. GFCI Protection: A Technical Guide for Electricians

 Understanding the Arc Fault and Its Dangers

 An arc fault is a high-power discharge of electricity between two or more conductors.
 This discharge generates intense heat that can easily ignite surrounding materials like wood framing or insulation.
 Arcs can be caused by damaged wiring, loose connections, or compromised appliance cords.
-An afci device, specifically the combination-type AFCIs mandated by NEC 210.12, is designed to distinguish between harmless operational arcs (like a light switch being flipped) and dangerous, unwanted arcs.
+An AFCI device, specifically the combination-type AFCIs required by NEC 210.12 (combination-type protection), is designed to distinguish between harmless operational arcs (like switch or motor operation) and dangerous, unwanted arcs.
 It detects both series and parallel arc faults.

 How an Arc Fault Breaker Functions

 An arc fault breaker, sometimes called an arc detector breaker or arc fault circuit breaker, uses sophisticated digital electronics to continuously analyze the circuit’s waveform.
 It looks for the characteristic signatures of a hazardous arc and trips if one is detected.
 While the most common form of protection is an afci breaker, you can also use an afci outlet (also known as an arc fault interrupter outlet or arc fault receptacle) at the beginning of a circuit run to provide protection downstream.
-Many manufacturers, such as an Eaton arc fault breaker, offer various types of these protective devices.
+Many manufacturers offer various listed types of these protective devices; always use listed equipment and follow the NEC.

 Installation and Wiring: Best Practices for Electricians